Double Oak Community Church collecting food donations for area nonprofit - Shelby County Reporter

 By EMILY SPARACINO | Staff Writer

-Double Oak Community Church is holding a fall food drive to benefit Alabama Childhood Food Solutions.
+Double Oak Community Church is holding its annual fall food drive to benefit Alabama Childhood Food Solutions.

 The church’s Mt Laurel and Chelsea campuses are accepting food donations through Sunday, Sept.
 26.